-- The Simple Solution: File a Petition for Appointment of Administrator & Nonintervention Powers, alleging that Descendant died without a valid Will (on the basis that you don’t know for sure that the safety box does in fact contain a truly valid Will for Descendant).
+- The Simple Solution: File a Petition for Appointment of Administrator & Nonintervention Powers, alleging that Decedent died without a valid Will (on the basis that you don’t know for sure that the safety box does in fact contain a truly valid Will for Decedent).
 This avoids the appointment of a Special Administrator, including among other things posting a Special Administrator’s Bond.
-Then, upon obtaining your Letters of Administration, your first act will be accessing Descendant’s safety box:
+Then, upon obtaining your Letters of Administration, your first act will be accessing Decedent’s safety box:

 - If no Will is there, you simply go on about your business as Administrator of the Estate.

 - If you do find a valid Will, then: